 Legal forms are available on the 6th floor of City Hall, at local law libraries, and on the Michigan Supreme Court website.

-Q: How do I request an adjournment of a City of Lansing case?
+How do I request an Adjournment of a City of Lansing Case?

 Judges do not typically give adjournments.